ronalde/best-served-local/README.md

 if you want maximum control over the appearance of your website.

 Using `--skip-downloads` (or `-n`) will not download the font files, but just output the proper CSS.
-It will however contact Goole-server to verify the proper css attributes and such.
+It will however contact Goggle-server to verify the proper css attributes and such.

 ## FONTSPEC